xvacorx/BATman/README.md

 ### License

 This project is open-source and free to use.
-(Consider adding a specific license file like MIT for clarity, which can be done directly on GitHub).

 ---